 - Large number of correlation rules updated daily to keep up with the changing threat landscape

-- Correlation Directives – rules that translate raw events into specific, actionable threat information by linking disparate events from across your network
+- Correlation Directives – Rules that translate raw events into specific, actionable threat information

 - Network IDS Signatures – detecting the latest malicious traffic on your network

 - Host IDS Signatures – identifying the latest threats targeting your critical systems

 - Asset Discovery Signatures – detecting the latest operating systems, applications, and device information